tjelvar-olsson/biologists-guide-to-computing/source/working-remotely.rst

     $ scp mydata.csv olssont@hpc:~/

-It is also possible to specify the location using absolute paths.
+It is also possible to specify the location using an absolute path.
 For example if we wanted to save the file in the ``/tmp`` directory this could be achieved using the command below.